Indian people: Sports

-Sports in India are mainly in two categories traditional sports and global sports.
+Sports in India are mainly in two categories: traditional sports and global sports.
 Traditional sports like gilli danda, kho kho, kabaddi are quite popular.
-On the other hand, Indians are highly enthusiastic about the game of cricket that it is treated as a religion in itself.
+On the other hand, Indians are highly enthusiastic about the game of cricket, to the extent that it is treated as a religion in itself.
 Sports like hockey, volleyball, football are quite popular while polo, golf and tennis are preferred sports for affluent sections of the society.
 In recent times with government support Olympic sports like shooting, archery, wrestling, javelin throw, swimming, badminton have gained prominence in the Indian society.